 Assessing social work competence

-Based in practice
+Grounded in social work practice

 Practice analysis